rytido/lightinvoice/README.md

 You need to set tlsextraip in lnd.conf and recreate tls.cert to use remotely.
 See the LND configuration docs for more info.

-Also note that there is not currently any limit on the number of invoices that could be created, so anyone with access to this app could potentially DoS your node.
-This is an issue I'd like to address, but I'm not sure if there is a simple way without introducing state outside of the LND node.
+Also note that there is not currently any limit on the number of invoices that could be created, so anyone with access to this app could maliciously create a whole lot of unused invoices.
+Without identifying users in some way, whether by ip address or cookies, I'm not sure there's a good way around this.
+I did attempt to identify ip address for a time, but I feel it's against the bitcoin ethos.
+Instead there is a small `sleep` to put some limit on the rate of invoice creation and prevent a DoS attack.

 ### Local